lucia-auth/lucia/documentation-v3/src/pages/getting-started/sveltekit.md

 }
 ```

-## Setup middleware
+## Setup hooks

-If you're planning to use cookies to store the session, we recommend setting up middleware to make `AuthRequest` available in all routes.
+We recommend setting up a handle hook to validate requests.
+The validated user will be available as `local.user`.

+If you're curious about what's happening here, see the [Validating requests](/basics/validate-requests/sveltekit) page.

 ```ts
 // src/hooks.server.ts